stackforge/openstack-sdk-php/doc/oo-tutorial.md

 developer up from knowing the details of a service catalog entry.

-Now we have an `ObjectStorage` instance that is already configured to talk to our HPCloud object storage service.
+Now we have an `ObjectStorage` instance that is already configured to talk to our OpenStack object storage service.
 Next, we can create a container.

 ### ObjectStorage in a Nutshell

-Instances of HPCloud::Storage::ObjectStorage are responsbile for:
+Instances of OpenStack::Storage::ObjectStorage are responsbile for:

 - Providing high-level information about the Object Storage service
 - Creating, deleting, loading, and listing Containers